Vamos a la playa (Righeira song): Commercial performance

 "Vamos a la playa" was released in the United Kingdom in 1983 and entered the UK Singles Chart at number 99, moving to its peak of number 53 the next month.
 In Belgium, "Vamos a la playa" debuted at number 40 on the Ultratop chart on 13 August 1983 and reached a peak of number two.
 In the Netherlands, "Vamos a la playa" debuted at number 15 on the Dutch Top 40 and reached a peak of two on 10 September 1983.
 The song reached a peak of number three in Germany, where it remained for one week, before spending a total of 18 weeks on the chart.
 On the Swiss Singles Chart, "Vamos a la playa" was one of the highest debuting songs on the issue dated 7 August 1983.
 After two weeks, the song reached the top of the chart for two weeks, becoming Righeira's first number-one single there.
-According to Italian newspaper la Repubblica, "Vamos a la playa" has sold over three million copies worldwide.
+According to Italian newspaper La Repubblica, "Vamos a la playa" has sold over three million copies worldwide.

 Music video

 Reception and analysis

-Arne Siegmund from Watson reviewed the video in 2018, and commented that the video combined "synthesizers, colourful ties and men dancing funny."
+Arne Siegmund of Watson reviewed the video in 2018, and commented that the video combined "synthesizers, colourful ties and men dancing funny."

+Balázs Barbi of Nők Lapja pointed out the video for its "depressing" atmosphere through the apocalyptic vision that constituted it.
+The neon colours, reddened faces and the appearance of the two singers seemed to make "the video easier to interpret", she added.

+Live performances

+On 1 May 2023, Johnson Righeira performed the song as part of the annual May Day concert at Piazza di San Giovanni in Laterano in Rome.

 Cover versions and usage in media

+Yugoslav schlager music group Opatijski suveniri released a cover of "Vamos a la playa" in 1983 under the Jugoton label.
+It was composed in Serbo-Croatian but the original title was kept for the chorus.
+The song was re-released in 2018 under the 2 LP vinyl compilation "Socialist Disco: Dancing Behind Yugoslavia’s Velvet Curtain 1977-1987".

-Pierre Littbarski performed "Vamos a la playa" for the fifth season of singing television series The Masked Singer.
+Pierre Littbarski performed "Vamos a la playa" in the fifth season of the German singing television series The Masked Singer.
 He was eliminated from the competition in week two.